-- Campus occupants will be notified of the evacuation by the ERT. - If there is advance warning of a flood then the school may take certain precautions to secure computer equipment and move equipment and business records to avoid damage to assets.
-Also, consider moving vehicles to a safer location. - In addition, if the campus has a CDL program the CDL fleet should be moved to a safe location. - All occupants must leave the campus immediately and move to higher ground away from rivers, streams, creeks, and storm drains.
+- Campus occupants will be notified of the evacuation by the Emergency Response Team. - If there is advance warning of a flood then the school may take certain precautions to secure computer equipment and move equipment and business

+- records to avoid damage to assets.
+Also, consider moving vehicles to a safer location. - In addition, if the campus has a CDL program move the CDL fleet to a safe location. - All occupants must leave the campus immediately and move to higher ground away from rivers, streams, creeks, and storm drains.

-Severe Winter Snowstorm
+Severe Winter Snowstorms